billfitzgerald/infosec-primer/getting_started.md

 ##### C4.4.3.1 Transfer proxy certificate file to the device

 A secure file sharing service is one good way to transfer the file.
 For iOS devices, the file must be accessed from the file sharing service using the browser, not the sharing service's iOS app.
-Accessing the file from within the browser interface to the sharing service will bring up the "Install Profile" dialog described in the next step of the setup.
+Accessing the file from within the browser interface to the sharing service will bring up the **Install Profile** dialog described in the next step of the setup.

 ##### C4.4.3.2 Install proxy certificate file to the device

 Once the certificate file has been transferred to the device, open it on the device.
-Opening the file will bring up the "Install Profile" dialog. (iOS refers to certificates with the broader term "Profile").
-Select "Install" from within this dialog.
+Opening the file will bring up the **Install Profile** dialog. (iOS refers to certificates with the broader term "Profile").
+Select **Install** from within this dialog.

 <div align="center">
 <figure>